kent-coding-challenges/FlexLicensing/README.md

 However, as C and R tends to be very small, we can consider these two variables as constant values <= 20.
 With this assumption, the complexity of current implementation can be rewritten as:

 Simplified Complexity: **O(UL)**

+#### Performance Analysis and Live Demo
+Go to http://kendtimothy.com/flexlicensing for live demo and performance analysis on how this coding challenge looks like.
+In here, you can also see the performance analysis for this calculation algorithm, which is around 17-34ms for sample-large.csv.